danpalmer/danpalmer.me/posts/2019-07-02-on-signing-in-with-apple.md

   programme.

 [^8]:

+  This is a huge simplification, but roughly transactional email, marketing email, notifications, and service updates should be split across different domains.
+This allows for email providers to understand the separate patterns that each of these will have, and tailor their handling of the email accordingly.

+[^9]:

   I can't speak to whether it actually is in this case, but different providers have different approaches.
 Some are happy to be just a carrier,